PurdueAF/purdue-af/docs/source/doc-storage.rst

      - ``/depot/cms/``
      - up to 1 TB
-     - Best as a working directory for Purdue users, because Depot is mounted to all clusters and Dask workers. **Warning:** avoid writing many files at the same time, as it may slow Depot down for everyone.
+     - Best as a working directory for Purdue users, because Depot is mounted to all clusters and Dask workers.
-       If your jobs produce large outputs, it is recommended to first save them into ``/tmp/<username>`` at individual workers, and then copy over to EOS using ``xrdcp`` commands.
      - Read/write for Purdue users, read-only for others
      - ✅
      - ✅